 1. Your Data is at Greater Risk

-With the heightened awareness of cybercrime, it may seem counter intuitive to digitise your files.
+With the heightened awareness of cybercrime, it may seem counter-intuitive to digitise your files.
 However, as long as you keep your technology up to date, their safety is assured far more than if you kept your sensitive paper files in an office.
-Documents stored in the cloud are encrypted and protected by multiple layers of security.
+Documents stored in the cloud are encrypted and protected by multiple layers of cloud security.
 They also have restricted access and audit trails to keep track of who is accessing the files and when.
 Paper documents – such as invoices and time sheets – kept in an office are at risk to fire, flood, theft, or simply being lost in a sea of paper.
 In fact, statistics indicate that 40% of data breaches are paper-based.

 2. You Use More Space

 Record-keeping laws dictate that all records have to be kept by a business for a minimum number of years, but this doesn’t mean they have to be on paper.
 While a single piece of paper takes up no space at all, these records easily multiply to reach the thousands and then become a significant user of office space.
 Reducing bulky and complicated filing systems can free up a surprising amount of space in the office; a standard four-drawer filing cabinet can take up to 1.2 square metres of floor space, including the area needed to open a drawer.

 This can result in you paying rent on space that could be put to much better use.
 Plus, of course, the clutter associated with a paper-based workflow (just have a look at the desks around you).

 3. Sourcing Paper Records Takes More Time